mikematics22800/Hurdat2-Compiler/README.md

 - [Usage](#usage)
 - [License](#license)
 ## Description
-This script compiles and exports National Hurricane Center archives into CSV and JSON format.
+A python script that compiles hurdat2.txt into CSV, JSON, and JS files, and exports those files into neatly labeled directories and subdirectories.
 ## Installation
 ```
 cd $directory